-One must always prioritise one’s own wellbeing.
+One must always prioritize one’s own well-being.

 As you have probably noticed, the word proprio is almost always preceded by an article, unless it comes after the noun it describes.

-at one’s own home
+At one’s own home.

-of one’s own production
+Of one’s own production.

 The word proprio, this time only in the masculine singular form, also has different meanings in Italian and can be used in a lot of different contexts.

-It can be an adverb meaning “really”, “just” or “exactly”, depending on the context:
+It can be an adverb meaning really, just or exactly, depending on the context:

 Questo caffè è proprio buono.